New Zealand ski fields – where to start

-Set on three glittering harbours and draped over 48 volcanic cones, Auckland occupies a stunning natural landscape and definitely demands a fews days’ exploration.
+Set on three glittering harbours and draped over 48 volcanic cones, Auckland occupies a stunning natural landscape and definitely demands a few days’ exploration.
 Heading out of Auckland, take a trip around the beautiful twin coasts of Northland.
 While you’re there, visit the Whangarei Growers’ Market, where you can buy the freshest and best local produce the area has to offer.
-And if you like good food, head up to the Bay of Islands for the Russell Oyster Festival and Bay of Islands Wine and Food Festival.
+And if you like good food, head to Bay of Islands Food & Wine Festival.
 Swing by and visit the birthplace of New Zealand at Waitangi.
-Head up to the spectacular northernmost point of the country and sample the culture and cuisine and then, on your way back down the west coast, stop off for a visit to the Kauri Museum at Matakohe.
+Head up to the spectacular northernmost point of the country and sample the culture and cuisine and then, on your way back down the west coast, stop for a visit to the Kauri Museum at Matakohe.

 Start your trip in Dunedin, that most Scottish of New Zealand cities.
 Indulge in fine local hospitality and then get out on the famous harbour to meet the local wildlife up close.
-Then head north from Dunedin with side trips along the way to see Te Ana Ngai Tahu Maori Rock Art Centre and, for the stargazers, the Mount John University Observatory at Lake Tekapo.
-Stop off at Methven to try your hand at outdoor adventure activities, or head up to Mount Hutt to go hiking or take a boat cruise on a glacier lake.
+Then head north from Dunedin with side trips along the way to see Te Ana Ngai Tahu Maori Rock Art Centre and, for the stargazers, Mount John’s Dark Sky Project at Lake Tekapo.
+Stop off at Methven to try your hand at outdoor adventure activities, head up to Mount Hutt to go hiking, or take a boat cruise on a glacier lake.
 Christchurch is a must-see.
 Getting back on its feet following the earthquakes of 2010 and 2011, Christchurch is an exciting and unforgettable destination.
 Where else do you get the chance to see a city rebuild itself after a major civil emergency and yet be able to enjoy comfortable accommodation, excellent restaurants and plenty of activities?
-Driving north, stop in at the seaside town of Kaikoura for the finest and freshest seafood at the Kaikoura Seafest and take a trip with the world-famous Whale Watch Kaikoura.
+Driving north, stop in at the seaside town of Kaikoura for the finest and freshest seafood and take a trip with the world-famous Whale Watch Kaikoura.
 Then continue north to the celebrated Marlborough wine and cuisine at Brancott Vineyard before you head by ferry to Wellington.